rspamd/rspamd.com/doc/modules/rbl.md

     }
 ~~~

+In this example, we also enable privacy for requests by hashing all elements before sending.
+It is supported by a limited number of RBLs (e.g. Rspamd URL blacklist or by MSBL EBL).

+## Monitoring

-By default, Rspamd checks each SURBL `sanity` by querying of `facebook.com` domain.
+By default, Rspamd checks each rule sanity by querying of `facebook.com` domain.
 URL black list must NOT reply by some positive result (other than NXDOMAIN) to such a query.
 However, sometimes you might need to change that to another domain (e.g. to `INVALID`), so you can use `monitored_domain` option from Rspamd 1.6:

 ~~~ucl
     "HOSTKARMA_URIBL" {